-On 6 February 2017, a €1 million Horizon Prize for the better use of antibiotics was awarded to MINICARE HNL for a finger prick test that can diagnose in less than ten minutes a bacterial infection and identify if a patient can be treated safely without antibiotics.
+Novel incentives are used such as the €1 million Horizon Prize for the better use of antibiotics.
+The prize was awarded to MINICARE HNL in 2017 for a finger prick test that can diagnose in less than ten minutes a bacterial infection and identify if a patient can be treated safely without antibiotics.
+Another example of fresh incentives is the provision of loans supporting research and development via InnovFin Infectious Diseases.

 The key objectives of this Action Plan are built on three main pillars: